 He continues, “Despite these encouraging findings, we must confirm in larger phase 3 trials that interferon beta-1b alone or in combination with other drugs is effective in patients with more severe illness (in whom the virus has had more time to replicate).”

-The open label study enrolled 127 adults (average age 52 years) admitted to one of six public hospitals with laboratory-confirmed SARS-CoV-2 infection between February 10 and March 20, 2020 .
-In Hong Kong, everyone who tests positive for COVID-19 is admitted to hospital.
+The open-label study enrolled 127 adults (average age 52 years) admitted to one of six public hospitals with laboratory-confirmed SARS-CoV-2 infection between February 10 and March 20, 2020 .
+In Hong Kong, everyone who tests positive for COVID-19 is admitted to a hospital.

 Participants were randomly assigned to 14 days of either the triple combination of oral lopinavir-ritonavir (400mg/100mg) and ribavirin (400mg) every 12 hours, plus up to three doses of injectable interferon beta-1b (8 million international units) on alternate days for patients admitted to hospital less than 7 days from symptom onset (86 patients; combination group); or lopinavir-ritonavir alone every 12 hours (41 patients; control group).

 In the trial, all patients received standard care including ventilation support, dialysis support, antibiotics, and corticosteroids.
 The average number of days from symptom onset to start of study treatment was 5 days.

 During the study, the researchers looked at the clinical course of symptoms, and changes in laboratory findings (eg, blood examinations, chest x-rays) and viral shedding with regular molecular testing for viral load in nasopharyngeal swab, posterior oropharyngeal saliva, throat swab, stool, and urine (see table 2 for full list).
 All participants had a SARS-CoV-2 positive nasopharyngeal swab at the start of the study.